 - Farleigh Rd – box culvert replacement at Avalon Rd

 These projects may include replacement of wooden street light poles with steel poles, installation of additional poles at appropriate spacing and installation of conduit for new wire to replace buried wires.
-These projects typically require a detour of the traffic using the structure.
+These projects typically do not require a detour of the traffic using the structure.

 - Guilford Rd at Andover Rd